FabCovid19: Automated FACS simulation¶

 fabsim <localhost/remote machine> covid19:<location_scenario>,<TS=transition scenario>,<TM=transition mode>,[outdir=output directory]

-- where
+where

 Example:

-fabsim localhost covid19:configs=harrow,measures=measures
+fabsim localhost covid19:config=harrow,measures=measures

-Run an ensemble job¶
+Run an ensemble job

-To an an ensemble simulation of FACS,
+To an ensemble simulation of FACS,

-fab <localhost/remote machine> covid19_ensemble:configs='<area_name>;<area2_name>'[,measures=<list of measures files>]
+fab <localhost/remote machine> covid19_ensemble:config='<area_name>;<area2_name>'[,measures=<list of measures files>]

 Note